 It didn’t to God.

 Don’t you love that?
 God surely didn’t need a rest.
-He took a rest because He knew we would look to Him as our example.
+He took a rest because He wanted us to look to Him as our example.
 And then He commanded it:

 Rest is holy.